VikramVarkoor/Arduino/README.md

 1. The RFID **scanner detects a card**.
 2. If the **card ID matches** an authorized list, the **green LED blinks**.
 3. If the **card ID is not recognized**, the **red LED blinks** and the **buzzer sounds**.
-4. The system can be expanded for **multiple users & logging access attempts**.

 ---